Edited by Timbuktu, Charmed, Ephraim, Eng and 6 others

 - 5 Basic Home Remedies and Treatments for Itchy Skin

-- 8 Comments
+- 7 Comments

 Isn't it annoying to feel itchy all over especially when you cannot seem to control the urge to scratch at the most inconvenient times?
 Yes, it's certainly an embarrassing scenario if the sudden itch happens when you are out on a date or right in the middle of an important business presentation.
-The itch could come and go or occur frequently depending primarily on varied trigger factors such as allergies to dust or other systemic and skin ailments that you might have but are not really aware of.
-In fact, chronic itch or itching that happens on frequent or regular intervals can interfere with a person's regular routine and turn every important event into an awkward moment.
+The itch might come and go or occur frequently depending primarily on what is causing the itch, and there are many reasons to experience this frustration condition.
+Allergies are a big issue when it comes to your skin being itchy.
+Allergies to dust or other systemic and skin ailments that you might have, but are unaware of.
+In fact, chronic itch or itching that happens on frequently, or at regular intervals, can interfere with a person's regular routine and turn every important event into awkward and frustrating moments.

 Overview on Pruritis or Itchy Skin